Know before you go

 CODE OF CONDUCT

 Look after yourself: Ride within your capability, wear the appropriate safety gear, and make sure you’ve told someone where you are and when to expect you back.
-Make sure your bike is clean, in good working condition, and you have all the spares you need for your ride - including your phone in case you need to call for assistance.
+Make sure your bike is clean, in good working condition, and you have all the spares needed for your ride - including your phone in case you need to call for assistance.

 Look after your mates: Look out for each other on the trail, and help those that are in trouble.
 If you need to overtake a rider, be patient, wait until it’s safe, and alert the rider before doing so.